smithjd/sql-pet/docs/090-lazy-evalutation-and-downloading.md

 By design, R is both a language and an interactive development environment (IDE).
 As a language, R tries to be as efficient as possible.
 As an IDE, R creates some guardrails to make it easy and safe to work with your data.
 For example `getOption("max.print")` prevents R from printing more rows of data than you want to handle in an interactive session, with a default of 99999 lines, which may or may not suit you.

 On the other hand SQL is a *"Structured Query Language (SQL): a standard computer language for relational database management and data manipulation."* ^[https://www.techopedia.com/definition/1245/structured-query-language-sql].
-SQL has has various database-specific Interactive Development Environments (IDEs): for PostgreSQL it's [pgAdmin](https://www.pgadmin.org/).
+SQL has various database-specific Interactive Development Environments (IDEs), such as [pgAdmin](https://www.pgadmin.org/) for PostgreSQL.
 Roger Peng explains in [R Programming for Data Science](https://bookdown.org/rdpeng/rprogdatascience/history-and-overview-of-r.html#basic-features-of-r) that:

 > R has maintained the original S philosophy, which is that it provides a language that is both useful for interactive work, but contains a powerful programming language for developing new tools.

 This is complicated when R interacts with SQL.
-In [the vignette for dbplyr](https://cran.r-project.org/web/packages/dbplyr/vignettes/dbplyr.html) Hadley Wikham explains:
+In a [vignette for dbplyr](https://cran.r-project.org/web/packages/dbplyr/vignettes/dbplyr.html) Hadley Wickham explains:

 > The most important difference between ordinary data frames and remote database queries is that your R code is translated into SQL and executed in the database on the remote server, not in R on your local machine.
 When working with databases, dplyr tries to be as lazy as possible:
 >